magvtv/0D_CSharp/Project-EventPass/README.md

 # Event Ticketing Service

 > This file is frequently updated, readers discretion is advised.

 - Trying to simulate this with C# and embracing object-oriented programming.
-- Project to be developed in three phases in a span of one weeks
+- Project to be developed in three phases in a span of one weeks.
--

 ## Project Breakdown